itsmevjnk/ArduinoDonut/README.md

 Theoretically, this sketch should run on any Arduino-compatible MCU with at least 2K of RAM (e.g. ATmega328/Arduino Uno).

-In practice, it has only been confirmed to be working on the ESP32, and more work is needed to get it working on AVR MCUs.
+This sketch has been confirmed to be working on the ESP32 and Arduino Mega.

 ## Installation/Usage